org-roam/org-roam-ui/README.md

 #### Theme syncing

-Your gruvbox is only a `M-x orui-sync-theme` away.
+Your gruvbox is only a `M-x orui-sync-theme` away (or you can just select them in the settings).

 https://user-images.githubusercontent.com/21983833/127747203-a1aeca95-7def-4caf-b2cf-8a18fa1f2059.mp4